MrClappy/MinerDashboards/WORKLOG.md

   ## The target database for metrics; will be created as needed.
    database = "MoneroMetrics"
 ```

+8. Configure Telegrad to get Core Temp metrics.

     In the telegraf.conf file, under the Input Plugins section, delete any undesired metrics and add the following input for CoreTempTelegraf
     For this example, CoreTempTelegraf.exe is located in the root of C:\ - If not, specify the path accordingly.

 ```
 [[inputs.exec]]